Suraj-Mittal/Astar-Python/README.md

 Credits:

 I followed Tech with Tim's tutorial for this application so all the credit goes to him.
-My soul purpose for creating this application was to learn.
+My sole purpose for creating this application was to learn.